Mountain Biking In Jibhi? How Did That Happen?

 Day Zero Of The Jibhi Trip

 The bus to Jibhi was to leave from the Defence Colony market at 8:00 pm.
-I reached Delhi by 11:00 am, ran some errands, and rushed home to quickly pack a befitting weekend-trip-bag.
+I reached Delhi by 11:00 am, ran some errands, and rushed home to quickly pack my bag befitting a weekend trip.

-As we drove towards north Delhi, we got caught up in a horrid traffic-jam.
+As we drove towards north Delhi, a horrid traffic jam got in our way.
 The city seemed reluctant to let us go.

 Meanwhile, I fleetingly observed Nathan chopping some green pepper (cayenne) and mentally reasoned that maybe he would have it along with the paranthas.
 Our dinner was served soon after and we got busy with the contents of our respective plates.